VisheshVGR/VisheshVGR/README.md

 * 🏫 &nbsp;I'm a B.Tech CSE'23 student at [Hemwati Nandan Bahuguna Garhwal University](https://www.hnbgu.ac.in/home).
 * 👀 &nbsp;I’m currently partcipating in as much Hackathons as I can...
-* 👨‍💻 &nbsp;I’m currently learning Backend Development and stuff to become a Full Stack Web Developer.
+* 👨‍💻 &nbsp;I’m currently deep diving into Backend Development.
 * 🌱 &nbsp;Practicing Data Structures and Algorithm.
 * 💬 &nbsp;Interested in Open Source.
 * <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="25">I love to **make friends**.
 So if you want to say hi, I'll be happy to meet you more!😊